 Belinsky grew up poor in Trenton, New Jersey, and became a pool hustler at a young age, but his strong left arm eventually got him into organized baseball.
 At 6’2” and 191 pounds, Belinsky was movie star handsome, with a winning personality and charm that made him quite successful with the opposite sex.

 On the other hand, Dean Chance, the other half of the playboy twosome, became a star.
 Chance was a workhorse starter, who pitched over 200 innings a season for seven straight years beginning in 1962, twice leading the American League in most innings pitched.
-Led by Chance and other talented prospects they had drafted, such as Jim Fregosi, in their maiden season of 1961 the Angels finishing a surprisingly strong 70-91, finishing 8th in a 10-team league.
+In their maiden season of 1961 the Angels finishing a surprisingly strong 70-91, finishing 8th in a 10-team league.
 The Angels played in hitter-friendly Wrigley Field in Los Angeles and swatted out 189 homers.

 When Dodger Stadium opened in 1962, the Angels became tenants of the Dodgers and played their home games there through the 1965 season.
 When the Angels played their home games the park was referred to as Chavez Ravine.

 The season of 1962 was a great one for both Chance and the Angels.
 At the end of August, the Angels were in third place, only three and a half games behind the league-leading New York Yankees.
 The Angles remained in third, winning 86 games and finishing 10 games behind, a remarkable season for a second year expansion team.
 Several expansion franchises have experienced many losing seasons before becoming competitive but the Angles bucked that trend and Chance was one of the main reasons why.
 He led the team in victories with 14 and posted a 2.96 ERA.
 He pitched in 50 games and started 24.
 He finished third in the American League’s Rookie of the Year balloting.